 - Cross-Domain Duplicates: If the same content is found on multiple sites that are managed by the same company, or brand, using the canonical tag across domains is practical and removes duplicate content issues.

-- Manual Inspection: Right-click on the page, select “view page source”, hit CTRL+F, type canonical, and check to see if the canonical tag is within the <head> section.
+- Manual Inspection: Right-click on the page, select “view page source”, press CTRL+F, type canonical, and check to see if the canonical tag is nested within the <head> section.

-- Browser Developer Tools: Right-click on the webpage, select “Inspect,” and navigate to the canonical link element found in the <head> of the HTML source code.
+- Browser Developer Tools: Right-click a webpage, select “Inspect,” and navigate to the canonical link element found in the <head> of the HTML source code.

 How to use Screaming Frog to Find Duplicate Content